Charemaine Seet's vision

 “As a choreographer and former principal dancer in cutting edge dance companies in London and New York, I had a vision to offer children the same artistic stimulus I encountered working with pioneering dance makers.
 I was taking a wild leap but I believe the experiment is succeeding and my students are taking flight.”

 Charemaine has also embarked on a campaign to bring public dance to Sydney.
-She has organised dance installations and flash mobs consisting of thousands of kids dancing in Sydney, and for five consecutive years she has choreographed and led the global dance protest, One Billion Rising, in Surry Hills.
+She has organised dance installations and site specific performances of her students in Sydney, and from 2012 to 2017 (five consecutive years) she choreographed and led the global dance protest, One Billion Rising, in Surry Hills.

 At Seet Dance, young dancers move to music ranging from Phillip Glass and Bach to the Wu Tang Clan and Tom Zé.
 “The music is as eclectic as the dance styles which exist intertwined."